How to Rebuild Your Credit After Divorce

 Get credit of your own

 If you were an authorized user or joint account holder on your ex-spouse’s credit cards, you may already have a credit history.
-In that case, it may not be hard opening up new accounts in your own name.
+In that case, it may not be difficult to open new accounts in your own name.
 The best way to tell is to put in an application.
-Use your recently pulled credit report and credit score to get an idea of the type of credit cards you should apply for.
+Use your recently pulled credit report and credit score to get an idea of the types of credit cards you should apply for.
 For example, if you have a bad credit history, look for credit cards for people with bad credit.